Fransebas/sssh_distribution/README.md

 * Bash terminal.
 * File explorer.
 * History GUI:
-  * List of used commands.
+  * List of recently used commands.
   * Search.
   * Locally save commands.
 * List of all commands installed: